-The Wanuskewin Heritage Park interpretive playground is designed to integrate play and exploration into this historic site in a meaningful way.
+The Wanuskewin Heritage Park interpretive playground integrates play and exploration into this historic site in a meaningful way.
 Developed in collaboration with Crosby Hanna & Associates, the design invites children to explore the space and challenge themselves while making subtle connections to the cultures and stories of the many groups of Indigenous Peoples who have gathered in this place.
 The focal point of the playground is a collection of two towers and two viewing platforms that echo the unique architectural form of the nearby Interpretive Centre.

 Wanuskewin Heritage Park is located along the Opimihaw Creek upstream of the South Saskatchewan River, just outside of Saskatoon.
 This unique and culturally significant site has been used by many peoples over the course of its 6,000 year history.
 The design for the playground at Wanuskewin Heritage Park is inspired by the site itself and the many indigenous nations that have used the site for living, hunting, gathering, and spiritual practice.
 Some of the archaeological discoveries made on this site pre-date the Egyptian pyramids.